lleahhhh/lleahhhh/README.md

 - __Other Tools__: Anaconda and Visual Studio Code.

 ## Projects 💻
-You can find all of my projects [here](https://github.com/lleahhhh/Data-Science-Portfolio) !
+You can find all of my data science projects [here](https://github.com/lleahhhh/Data-Science-Portfolio) !

 ## Connect with Me 👋🏻
 - [LinkedIn](https://www.linkedin.com/in/leah-lowenstein-55b019215/)